-In the movie, Coco's main innovation is taking inspiration from men's clothing: tweed trousers and fisherman jerseys and a flat black straw hat (the item that brings her her first success, but I thought it looked shabby and awkward).
-And as I thought about this afterward, I was reminded of another French movie heroine: Catherine (Jeanne Moreau) in Jules and Jim.
+The movie shows that Chanel's main innovation was to take inspiration from men's clothing: tweed trousers and fisherman jerseys and a flat black straw hat (the item that brings her her first success, but I thought it looked shabby and awkward).
+Thinking about this afterward, I was reminded of another French movie heroine: Catherine (Jeanne Moreau) in Jules and Jim.
 The two movies take place in the same time period, and they share the theme of a young woman frustrated with the limitations her society places on her, and torn between two men.
 Coco, of course, manages to become self-actualized; Catherine only self-destructs.

 But it was the similar fashions that made me connect these two characters, and wonder if the costume designer of Jules and Jim had taken inspiration from early Chanel designs when creating Catherine's wardrobe.

-Both Coco and Catherine favor loose, unconstricting clothing to match their free-spirited personalites (Catherine may be a femme fatale, but she doesn't dress like one).
+Both Coco and Catherine favor loose, non-constricting clothing to match their free-spirited personalities (Catherine may be a femme fatale, but she doesn't dress like one).
 They are both fond of a classic striped jersey...

 ...or a nice plaid...